-- 351. STUDENT PERSONNEL WORK IN COLLEGES AND UNIVER-SITIES.
-Three hours credit. - Study of the philosophy, principles and functions of student personnel work in higher education. - 352.
-STUDENT HOUSING.
+351. STUDENT PERSONNEL WORK IN COLLEGES AND UNIVER-SITIES.
 Three hours credit.

-Study of the organization, practices and problems of student housing services at colleges and universities. - 353.
-COUNSELING SERVICES IN COLLEGES AND UNIVERSITIES.
+Study of the philosophy, principles and functions of student personnel work in higher education.

+352. STUDENT HOUSING.
 Three hours credit.

-Study of the organization, practices and problems of student counseling - services, including health counseling, in higher education. - 354.
-ADMISSIONS AND RECORDS.
+Study of the organization, practices and problems of student housing services at colleges and universities.

+353. COUNSELING SERVICES IN COLLEGES AND UNIVERSITIES.
 Three hours credit.

-The organization, practices and problems of the services of admissions and records in colleges and universities. - 355.
-STUDENT GOVERNMENT ACTIVITIES AND SPONSORSHIP.
+Study of the organization, practices and problems of student counseling services, including health counseling, in higher education.

+354. ADMISSIONS AND RECORDS.
 Three hours credit.

-The organization, practices and problems of student government and activities in colleges. - 356.
-JOB PLACEMENT.
+The organization, practices and problems of the services of admissions and records in colleges and universities.

+355. STUDENT GOVERNMENT, ACTIVITIES AND SPONSOR-SHIP.
 Three hours credit.

-The organization, practices, and problems of job placement services in higher education. - 357.
-FINANCIAL AIDS.
+This course deals with the philosophy and administration of student government and student activities on the college campus.
+The sponsorship of student organizations is included.
+Consideration will be given to the above aspects of college life as it relates to the individual student, to the academic program, and to overall college experience.

+356. JOB PLACEMENT.
 Three hours credit.

+The organization, practices, and problems of job placement services in higher education.

-The philosophy, organization and practices of this service will be studied as preparation for student personnel work in higher education. - 358.
-INTERNSHIP IN COLLEGE STUDENT PERSONNEL WORK.
+357. FINANCIAL AIDS.
+Three hours credit.
+The philosophy, organization and practices of this service will be studied as preparation for student personnel work in higher education.

+358. INTERNSHIP IN COLLEGE STUDENT PERSONNEL WORK.